 COVID-19 has had an affect on nearly all aspects of our lives, including our finances.
-Here, Mary Lucas, SVP, director of financial planning at UMB Bank, shares her answers to some of the most common questions she’s been fielding retirement savings during the pandemic.
+Here are some answers to some of the most common questions she’s been fielding retirement savings during the pandemic.

 We’ve seen that there’s been a rush to cash – meaning people are moving their assets out of the stock market and into cash they can have on hand.
 How prevalent has this been, especially for those who are retired or approaching retirement?